 Indexed in: coming soon

-Assessment, Testing and Applied Measurement welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Assessment, Testing and Applied Measurement welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Assessment, Testing and Applied Measurement, where they are peer-reviewed by the Associate and Review Editors of the specialty section.